-Attention Deficit Hyperactivity Disorder, known as ADHD, is a brain type that affects between 15-20 million American adults, adolescents and children.
-It is hard to know exactly how many have this rapid fire thinking pattern called ADHD because many go undiagnosed or are misdiagnosed.
+Attention Deficit Hyperactivity Disorder, known as ADHD, is a brain type that affects between 15-20 million American adults, adolescents, and children.
+It is hard to know exactly how many have this rapid fire-thinking pattern called ADHD.
+Many go undiagnosed or are misdiagnosed.
 ADHD symptoms can vary as can treatment.